Afia Walking Tree

 The Conga Drum!

-This is an advanced class.
+This is an intermediate/advanced class.
 Students must have an understanding and be able to play rumba clave, palito, tumbadora, and tres dos (Segundo).

 Debbie Fier